Sidney M. Wolfe, M.D.

 Peter Lurie, M.D., M.P.H.

-Based on data from the Federation of State Medical Boards (FSMB) on the number of disciplinary actions taken against doctors in 2002-4, Public Citizen’s Health Research Group has calculated the rate of serious disciplinary actions (revocations, surrenders, suspensions and probation/restrictions) per 1,000 doctors in each state and compiled a national report ranking state boards by the rate of serious disciplinary actions per 1,000 doctors for the years 2002-4 (See Table 1).
+Based on state-by-state data released late yesterday by the Federation of State Medical Boards (FSMB) on the number of disciplinary actions taken against doctors in 2005, combined with data from 2003-2004, Public Citizen’s Health Research Group has calculated the rate of serious disciplinary actions (revocations, surrenders, suspensions and probation/restrictions) per 1,000 doctors in each state and compiled a national report ranking state boards by the rate of serious disciplinary actions per 1,000 doctors for the years 2003-5 (See Table 1).

-In previous years, our ranking was based solely on the data from the most recent year.
+Until two years ago, our ranking was based solely on the data from the most recent year.
 Because some small states do not have many physicians, an increase or decrease of one or two serious actions in a year can have a much greater effect on the rate of discipline in such states than it would in larger states.
-Therefore we are calculating the three-year average rate of discipline (for each year and the preceding two years) for all states and listing them by rank for each three-year interval so that trends in rank over the past decade can more accurately be examined (see Table 2).
-Again, the newest ranking is based on the three-year average rate, not the rate for 2004 alone.
+Therefore we now calculate the three-year average rate of discipline (for each year and the preceding two years) for all states and list them by rank for each three-year interval so that trends in rank over the past decade can more accurately be examined (see Table 2).
+Again, the newest ranking is based on the three-year average rate, not the rate for 2005 alone.

 Worst States (those with the lowest three-year rate of serious disciplinary actions).

-These data again raise serious questions about the extent to which patients in many of these states with poorer records of serious doctor discipline are being protected from physicians who might well be barred from practice in states with boards that are doing a better job of disciplining physicians.
-It is quite possible that patients are being injured or killed more often in states with poor doctor disciplinary records than in states with consistently high performance.
+These data raise serious questions about the extent to which patients in many of these states with poorer records of serious doctor discipline are being protected from physicians who would likely be barred from practice in states with boards that are doing a better job of disciplining physicians.
+It is quite possible that in states with poor doctor disciplinary records, patients are being injured or killed more often by doctors who should have been disciplined than patients in states with consistently high disciplinary performance.

 Best States (those with the highest rates of serious disciplines).

 As can be seen in Table 2, three of these 10 states (Wyoming, Oklahoma and Alaska) have been in the top ten for all ten of the three-year average periods listed.
-Five other of these top 10 states have been in the top 10 for at least six of the last ten three-year periods: Colorado and Arizona (6), Kentucky (7) and Ohio and North Dakota (8).
+Six more of these top 10 states have been in the top 10 for at least six of the last 10 three-year periods: Colorado (6), Arizona, Kentucky and West Virginia (7), North Dakota and Ohio (9).

 It is clear that state-by-state performance is spotty.
-Only one of the nation’s 15 largest states, Ohio, is represented among those 10 states with the highest disciplinary rates.
-Illinois and Pennsylvania, other large states, have usually been near the bottom although Illinois has improve more recently, ranking 25th.
+Only one of the nation’s 15 most populous states, Ohio, is represented among those 10 states with the highest disciplinary rates.
+Illinois and Pennsylvania, other states with large populations, have usually been near the bottom, although Illinois has improve more recently, ranking 18th.
 California and New Jersey have hovered around the middle.
-Massachusetts, consistently in the bottom 15 states for the three-year averages until the 2001 three-year average, has improved substantially since then, now ranking 23rd.

 What Makes a Difference?

-Boards are likely to be able to do a better job in disciplining physicians if most, if not all, of the following conditions are true:
+Boards are likely to be able to do a better job in disciplining physicians if most, if not all, of the following conditions are met:

 - Adequate funding (all money from license fees going to fund board activities instead of going into the state treasury for general purposes)